maximebf/atomik/docs/controllers.md

 	    }
     }

+The associated views must be located in the *app/views/users*.
-Also create two view files: *app/views/user/index.phtml* and *app/views/user/login.phtml*.
+In our example, it would be *app/views/user/index.phtml* and *app/views/user/login.phtml*.
-Note that they are saved under the *app/views/user* directory where the last folder is the controller name.

 You can then use the following urls: <http://example.com/user> or <http://example.com/user/login>.

-In classic actions, all defined variables where accessible from the view.
+In classic actions, all defined variables were accessible from the view.
 This is not possible anymore when using methods for scoping reasons.
-To forward variables to the view, simply define class properties.
+To forward variables to the view, simply define class properties or return an array from your action method.

-    // app/actions/user.php
+In *app/actions/UsersController.php*:

-    class UserController
+    class UsersController extends Atomik\Controller\Controller
     {
+        public $title = 'Users';

 	    public function index()
 	    {
-		    $this->username = 'peter';
+		    return array('username' => 'peter');
 	    }
     }

-    // app/views/user/index.phtml
+In *app/views/user/index.phtml*:

+    <h1><?php echo $title ?></h1>
     hello <php echo $username ?>

-### Creating controllers by subclassing Atomik\Controller\Controller

-Subclassing Atomik\Controller\Controller when creating a controller class brings some nice features.
+### Controller utilities

-First of all, you can define two methods `_before()` and ̀_after()` that will be called before and after each action.
+First of all, you can define two methods `preDispatch()` and `postDispatch()` that will be called before and after each action.
+You can also define an `init()` method which will be called after the constructor.

-Secondly, route parameters will be automatically mapped to method arguments.
+Route parameters will be automatically mapped to method arguments.

     Atomik::set('app.routes', array(
 	    'archives/:year/:month' => array(